sindhujaSirigeri/Fake-News-Detection-App/README.md

 ### Model Selection and Modelling

 Research was conducted initially, to understand which modeling technique would be ideal for this purpose.
-Logistical Regression Model and Decision Tree Model was selected for fitting the data sets.
+Logistical Regression Model, Decision Tree Model, KNN, SVM and Random Forest models were fitting  with the dataset.
+The best performing model was Logistical Regression Model at 94%, hence was selected for the final optimization and deployment.

 Further research was included to be used for enhancing this solution for furture. <Include recommendations here>

+## Deployment

+For deployment of the model and for user interactions with the model Streamlit.io (https://streamlit.io/) was used.